Peace-Apple/campu/README.md

 ### Campu
-A simple React app created with NextJS
+A simple React app created with NextJS looking at React Hooks.